-Why is my sewing machine not stitching underneath?
+Why is my Singer sewing machine not stitching properly?

 If your thread is pulled tight on the underside and not forming an even stitch then (counter-intuitively) it’s usually the top thread tension that’s wrong.
 Sometimes very lightweight fabrics such as sheers can get dragged down into the machine so it’s a good idea to use a straight stitch plate.

 What setting should my sewing machine be on?

 Most sewing is done in the 2.0 to 2.5 range.
 If you are foundation paper piecing, you may want to decrease your stitch length so that the paper tears away easier.
 Top stitching and quilting are usually done in the 3.0 to 3.5 range.

 How do you tighten thread tension?

 You should see a small screw on the flat/closed side of the bobbin case.
 Turning the screw a tiny bit counterclockwise will loosen the bobbin tension; turning it clockwise will tighten the tension.